vavrusa/vavrusa.github.io/_drafts/2015-08-03-embedding-luajit.md

   -- 100%  test.lua:21
 ```

 The [option `v`][luajit-popts] stands for *"show VM states"*, in this case *"Compiled"* or *"C code"*, and `l` for per-line dumps.
-Now we know that approximately 80% of the time is spent in the toasty compiled traces and 20% in C callbacks.
+Now we know that approximately 80% of the time is spent in compiled traces and 20% in C callbacks.
 Since it's sampling our already short callbacks, it may not be accurate.
-We can improve the resolution of the sampling with `i` option.
+We can improve the resolution of the sampling with an `i` option.

 ```bash
 $ echo "require('jit.p').start('vli1')" >> test.lua